 Coast 4C is the missing link to catalyse change:

 The decision to expand Net-Works into Coast 4C was taken in order to accelerate scale-up now that prototyping and piloting has been completed, and to open up new partnerships that will facilitate scale-up and replication.
-The transition process from Net-Works to Coast 4C will be completed by May 2021.

 We believe in the imperative to take positive action based on the best available information, and to continually evaluate and improve.
 Here is a selection of research undertaken by team members that have informed our approach; research output from student projects we have hosted or supervised, and; peer reviewed publications resulting directly from our work.
 See more on the Research page.